timescale/docs/about/release-notes/index.md

 --->

-For release notes for older Timescale versions, see the [past releases section][past-relnotes].
+For release notes for older TimescaleDB versions, see the [past releases section][past-relnotes].

 [past-relnotes]: /about/:currentVersion:/release-notes/past-releases/